pielonet/concurrency/README.md

 - `9` : "Pong...zzz!", Run two simple tasks in parallel and synchronize them with a channel
 - `10` : Single queue parallel simulation
 - `11` : Multiple queues parallel simulation
-- `12` : Thread in thread
+- `12` : Parallel thread launched from a parallel thread
 - `42` : Benchmark single and multiple queues in parallel
 - `100` : Data-flow : create an adder waiting from two parallel channels to make an addition
-- `101` : Prime sieve with daisy-chain filter processes
+- `101` : Prime sieve with daisy-chain filter processes compared to sequential algorithm
 - `102` : Fibonacci : Mimics the Go "select" statement with event-loop

 ## Utils